-- Have a written contract with all contractors and subcontractors on the project; - Submit to DCA a certification from the Bureau of Apprenticeship and Training for each apprentice employed on the project; - Ensure that the applicable ratio of apprentices to journeymen is not exceeded; - Ensure that all apprentices are paid the applicable wage rate; - Ensure that the applicable wage rate decision, as changed or modified, is used in the contract bidding process, if any, and at the time the contract is awarded; - Ensure that no party who is debarred/suspended or given limited denial of participation is used as a contractor or employee (see Debarment and Suspension Section IX of the Owner/Developer Eligibility Requirements of the Plan); - Ensure that wage decisions and Department of Labor (DOL) posters are displayed on the project job site (poster will be distributed at the pre-construction conference); - Owner/Developer, Contractor and any individual who will be completing required submissions must attend a pre-construction conference with DCA prior to the starting of construction, which is held subsequent to loan underwriting and prior to closing; and - Allow DCA to monitor the construction and/or rehabilitation and conduct on-the-job interviews with workers on the job site.

-D. Copeland Act Requirements

-In general under the Copeland "Anti-Kickback" Act, the owner/developer must:

-- Ensure that persons working on the construction and/or rehabilitation of the project are paid weekly, and that only those salary deductions which are permissible are taken; - Submit to DCA, on a weekly basis, payrolls and Statements of Compliance from contractors and subcontractors (the forms will be distributed at the pre-construction conference, and must be used to document compliance with this responsibility); - Retain for at least three (3) years (and sometimes longer) the documents described in the immediately preceding paragraph B; - Check the payrolls of the contractor and subcontractors for accuracy; and - Ensure that contractors and subcontractors retain for at least three (3) years the basic records supporting the payrolls.
+e based on determinations made by the U.S. Dept. of Labor (DOL).
+The owner/developer is quired to: Have a written contract with all contractors and subcontractors on the project; Submit to DCA a certification from the Bureau of Apprenticeship and Training for each apprentice employed on the project; Ensure that the applicable ratio of apprentices to journeymen is not exceeded; Ensure that all apprentices are paid the applicable wage rate; Ensure that the applicable wage rate decision, as changed or modified, is used in the contract bidding process, if any, and at the time the contract is awarded; Ensure that no party who is debarred/suspended or given limited denial of participation is used as a contractor or employee (see Debarment and Suspension Section IX of the Owner/Developer Eligibility Requirements of the Plan); Ensure that wage decisions and Department of Labor (DOL) posters are displayed on the project job site (poster will be distributed at the pre-construction conference); Owner/Developer, Contractor and any individual who will be completing required submissions must attend a pre-construction conference with DCA prior to the starting of construction, which is held subsequent to loan underwriting and prior to closing; and Allow DCA to monitor the construction and/or rehabilitation and conduct on-the-job interviews with workers on the job site.
+D. Copeland Act Requirements ln , general under the Copeland "Anti-kickback" Act, the owner/developer must: Ensure that persons working on the construction and/or rehabilitation of the project are paid weekly, and that only those salary deductions which are permissible are taken; Submit to DCA, on a weekly basis, payrolls and Statements of Compliance from contractors and subcontractors (the forms will be distributed at the pre-construction conference, and must be used to document compliance with this responsibility); Retain for at least three (3) years (and sometimes longer) the documents described in the immediately preceding paragraph B;